-Note: One hundred eighty-one (1.5 percent) pursuits did not report the event terminating the pursuit.
+Note: In 2022, 188 Pursuit Reports (1.6 percent) did not report the event which terminated the pursuit.

 The original violation is the reason for the initial enforcement action.
-Many pursuits begin as a result of officers taking enforcement action for an infraction such as speeding, which is the most common originating violation.
-As evident by the various charges upon apprehension, pursuits likely ensue because additional criminal activity exists, unknown to the officer at the time of pursuit initiation.
+Many pursuits begin as a result of officers taking enforcement action for an infraction, such as speeding, which is the most common originating violation.
+As evident by the various charges upon apprehension, pursuits may ensue because additional criminal activity exists, which is unknown to the officer at the time of pursuit initiation.

-Vehicle theft is the second most common originating violation, and one of seven felony crimes ranked within the top 20 originating violations collected by the PRS database.
-The other felony offenses within the top 20 originating violations are burglary, assault with a deadly weapon, armed robbery, carjacking, domestic violence, and grand theft.
+Vehicle theft is the second most common originating violation, and one of seven felony crimes ranked within the top 35 originating violations collected by the PRS database.
+The other felony offenses within the top 35 originating violations are burglary, assault with a deadly weapon, armed robbery, carjacking, child abuse/endangerment, and grand theft.
 All other violations are misdemeanor or infraction traffic violations.
-The top four violations of speeding, stolen vehicle, license plate/registration violations, and red light/stop sign violations account for approximately 50.6 percent of all pursuits that occurred in 2020.
+The top five violations initiating the enforcement stop leading to a suspect failing to yield are speeding, stolen vehicle, license plate/registration violations, red light/stop sign violations, and reckless driving.
+These originating violations account for 54.7 percent of all pursuits that occurred in 2022.

-Although many pursuits are initiated for vehicle code violations, many suspects apprehended are charged with serious felony and misdemeanor crimes.
-In addition to evading arrest, the six most common violations charged after the suspect was apprehended were stolen vehicle, driving under the influence (DUI), driving with a suspended license or while unlicensed, resisting arrest, assault with a deadly weapon, and felon in possession of a firearm.
-The most serious crime charged came from this category in approximately 43.9 percent of all apprehensions that occurred in 2020.
+Although most pursuits are initiated for vehicle code violations, many suspects apprehended are charged with serious felony and misdemeanor crimes.
+In addition to evading arrest, the seven most common violations charged after the suspect was apprehended were stolen vehicle, driving under the influence (DUI), driving with a suspended license or while unlicensed, larceny, resisting arrest, assault with a deadly weapon, and felon in possession of a firearm.